-MANUFACTURER DEFECTS EXAMPLES MANUFACTURER DEFECTS FEES Determined by manufacturer (Dell, Asus, etc.) & No fees assessed if determined (by verified by CCS Technology Staff or Designee Manufacturer, CCS Technology Staff, Constant Reboots or Designee) the incident is a verified Persistent Crashes manufacturer defect.
-Battery Problems
+MANUFACTURER DEFECTS FEES

+No fees assessed if determined (by Manufacturer, CCS Technology Staff, or Designee) the incident is a verified manufacturer defect.

-ACCIDENTAL DAMAGE EXAMPLES Determined by manufacturer protection policy • ACCIDENTAL liquid spilled on or in unit • ACCIDENTAL drops, falls, or other collisions • ACCIDENTAL damage/cracked LCD • ACCIDENTAL keys popped off keyboard • Electrical Failure NOT attributed to user ACCIDENTAL DAMAGE FEES 1st Occurrence- No Cost 2nd Occurrence- \$25.00 3rd Occurrence- \$75.00 4th & Addtnl.
-Occurrences- \$400.00 NON-ACCIDENTAL DAMAGE EXAMPLES Determined by CCS Technology Staff/Designee Theft and/or Damage by Vandalism Rubber torn off Device Intentional popping keys off of keyboard Excessive cosmetic damage or defacing Stripped, cut, exposed, frayed charging cords Scratching, writing, graffiti, and/or markings of any kind on device or chargers Tampered with Serial Number, Asset Tag, or Other Device-identifying Information Unreasonable damage outside of the normal, expected use Any condition that will otherwise render the device or charger unsuitable for reissue NON-ACCIDENTAL DAMAGE FEES For Student-assigned devices, non-accidental damage is the full responsibility of parents and/or guardians or persons having custody of the student to whom device and charger is issued.
-For Employee-assigned devices, non-accidental damage is the full responsibility of the employee to whom the device and/or charger are issued.
-Lost/Damaged Charger - \$50.00 Full Device Replacement Cost- \$400.00
+ACCIDENTAL DAMAGE EXAMPLES

+Determined by manufacturer protection policy

+- ACCIDENTAL liquid spilled on or in unit

+- ACCIDENTAL drops, falls, or other collisions

+- ACCIDENTAL damage/cracked LCD

+- ACCIDENTAL keys popped off keyboard

+- Electrical Failure NOT attributed to user

+ACCIDENTAL DAMAGE FEES

+- 1st Occurrence- No Cost

+- 2nd Occurrence- \$25.00

+- 3rd Occurrence- \$75.00

+- 4th Occurrence & Following \$400.00

+NON-ACCIDENTAL DAMAGE EXAMPLES

+Determined by CCS Technology Staff/Designee

+- Theft &/or Damage by V&alism

+- Rubber torn off Device

+- Intentional popping keys off of keyboard

+- Excessive cosmetic damage or defacing

+- Stripped, cut, exposed, frayed cords

+- Scratching, writing, graffiti, or markings of any kind on device or chargers

+- Tampered with Serial Number, Asset Tag, or Other Device-identifying Information

+- Unreasonable damage outside of the normal, expected use

+- Any condition that will otherwise render the device or charger unsuitable for reissue

+NON-ACCIDENTAL DAMAGE FEES

+- For Student-assigned devices, nonaccidental damage is the full responsibility of parent/guardian or persons having custody of the student to whom device & charger is issued. - For Employee-assigned devices, nonaccidental damage is the full responsibility of the employee to whom the device & charger are issued. - Lost/Damaged Charger \$50.00 - Full Device Replacement Cost- \$400.00